 The VTCCC Clean Cities Intern works with VTCCC’s Coordinator in UVM’s Transportation Research Center to accomplish the goals of the coalition.
 The Intern helps plan and conduct local events, plan and conduct social media campaigns, and assists with projects to reduce petroleum usage across Vermont.
-This position is a paid, part-time, temporary (15 – 20 hours/week; approximately September 8, 2020 – December 21, 2020).
+This position is a paid, temporary (15 – 20 hours/week; January 16 to April 28, 2023 (start and end dates are flexible).

 - Update VTCCC’s database of stakeholder contacts

-- Assist with Clean Cities outreach events, including a virtual site visits and demonstration events Assist with promotion and deployment of alternative fuel vehicles (AFV) and advanced technology vehicles (ATVs) on college and school campuses.
+- Assist with Clean Cities outreach events, including in-person and virtual site visits and demonstration events Assist with promotion and deployment of alternative fuel vehicles (AFV) and advanced technology vehicles (ATVs) on college and school campuses.

 - Assist with planning a Clean Cities stakeholder meeting